vyedin/vyedin.github.io/pages/data.md

 description:
 ---

-I love working with data, and I am working towards a certificate in data science from Harvard's extension school program.
-Here are a few examples of data projects I've worked on.
+I love working with data.
+Here's some of my favorite projects I've done in various classes and workshops.

 ---